apisquare/envone/README.md

 ## Usage

-As early as possible in your application, require and configure envone.
+As early as possible in your application, require and configure <b>envone</b>.

 ```javascript
 require('envone').config()